telerik/blazor-docs/README.md

 # Telerik® UI for Blazor Documentation

-Welcome to the GitHub repo for the [UI for Blazor](https://www.telerik.com/blazor-ui) documentation.
+Welcome to the GitHub repo for the [UI for Blazor components](https://www.telerik.com/blazor-ui) documentation.
 This repository contains the source content — written in Markdown — that we use to power Telerik® UI for Blazor Documentation at [http://docs.telerik.com/blazor-ui/introduction](http://docs.telerik.com/blazor-ui/introduction).

 If you've arrived here wanting to search and peruse our docs, you'd be better served heading over to [http://docs.telerik.com/blazor-ui/introduction](http://docs.telerik.com/blazor-ui/introduction) where our content is prettified and searchable.